chribonn/UPSMonitor/README.md

 PowerShell 7 or above is required to run this script.
 This version of PowerShell does not come installed by default on Windows.

-Information on how to install this version is available on the  Microsoft page [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1)
+Information on how to install this version is available on the  Microsoft page [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).

 ## Configure Powershell execution policy if you get a PSSecurityException error

-If you get an error when you execute the script similar to the one herunder you need to change the execution policy.
+If you get an error when you execute the script similar to the one hereunder you need to change the execution policy.

     .\Watch-Win32_UPS.ps1 : File .\Watch-Win32_UPS.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.